Thoracic Outlet Syndrome Surgery

-North Shore patients requiring thoracic outlet syndrome surgery find world-class cardiothoracic surgeons at North Shore Medical Center (NSMC).
+North Shore patients requiring thoracic outlet syndrome surgery find world-class cardiothoracic surgeons at Salem Hospital, a member of Mass General Brigham.

-Thoracic surgeon Dean M. Donahue, MD, Chief of Thoracic Surgery at NSMC Salem Hospital, is an expert in thoracic outlet syndrome treatment.
-He holds joint appointments at NSMC and Massachusetts General Hospital.
+Thoracic surgeon Dean M. Donahue, MD, Chief of Thoracic Surgery at Salem Hospital, is an expert in thoracic outlet syndrome treatment.
+He holds joint appointments at Salem Hospital and Massachusetts General Hospital.
 North Shore patients of Dr. Donahue may receive treatment close to home at his Salem campus office, or they may choose to see him in Boston.
 His Salem number is 978.745.1581.

 TOS describes disorders arising from irritation, injury, or compression of the blood vessels and/or nerves around the thoracic outlet, an area around the lower neck and upper chest.